About Me

 Hello and welcome!

 I’m a woman in my early 60s who recently retired from teaching—and jumped into a brand-new chapter of life as a blogger.
-I’ve always loved traveling and cycling, and in 2025, I’m especially excited about discovering the world through the Osaka–Kansai Expo.
+I’ve always loved traveling and cycling, and now, I’m especially excited about sharing Japan’s hidden gems and local stories with visitors from around the world.

 “Today is the youngest you’ll ever be.”